etiennelenhart/Eiffel/README.md

 ```kotlin
 updateState { it.copy(event = CatViewEvent.Meow()) }
 ```
 The only violation of an immutable state that Eiffel permits is to mark a `ViewEvent` as "handled".
-Since these are one-off events, the possibility of inconsistent UI elements is low and the benefit of keeping the `ViewModel`'s public functions lean prevails.
+Since these are one-off events, the possibility of inconsistent UI elements is low and the benefit of keeping the ViewModel's public functions lean prevails.

 To process and handle an event from an `Activity` you can use a when expression in the `Observer` lambda expression:
 ```kotlin